NENA911/NG911GISDataModel/README.md

 All notable changes to NG9-1-1 GIS Data Model Templates will be documented in this file.
 This project adheres to the [NENA Rules for Code Repositories](https://github.com/babley/NENA-Rules-for-Code-Repositories/blob/main/NENA-ADM-012-2021.md).
-For a more detailed, Change Log, please visit each packages respective CHANGE_LOG.
+For a more detailed Change Log, please visit each packages respective CHANGE_LOG.

 ## [1.0 - 2019-11-20](https://github.com/NENA911/NG911GISDataModel/releases/tag/1.0.0)